 When these mood changes start to impact on our daily lives, such as affecting our ability to work or socialise, if they affect our relationships with friends, family, loved ones and colleagues, or cause us personal concern, then it’s probably time to seek advice and support.
 It’s important to work out why mood swings are happening, so that the right approach to easing them can be found.
 Often, the answer lies in lifestyle changes such as improving diet, being more physically active or reducing alcohol use.
 However, there may be deeper underlying issues which might need support from professionals.

-For more information, advice and guidance see the link at the side of the page.
+For more information, advice and guidance see the links on this page.